 Can one SpO₂ sensor cover my whole MX fleet?

-Only if every monitor in the fleet carries the same SpO2 module.
-If the fleet mixes Philips FAST and Masimo SET modules, you need two sensor families.
-Inventory the module per monitor before standardising.
+Only if every monitor in the fleet carries the same SpO₂ module.
+If the fleet mixes Philips FAST and Masimo SET modules, you need two sensor families — for example the M1191A compatible for Philips FAST monitors and the Masimo LNCS (1864) compatible for Masimo SET monitors.
+Inventory the module per monitor before standardizing.

 Are MX-series accessories the same as MP-series accessories?